lchski/ecustom.ca/content/articles/imperfect-design.md

 So if our "ultimate standard" is no longer represented by a mark of 100%, but rather a mark from 80% to 100%, we realize that that standard is actually easier to achieve.

+## The standard shifts

+Highschool marks teach us that an A isn't necessarily 100%.
+An A (what we think to be the ultimate achievement), can be represented by range of marks.

+This is a really good thing.

+Let's look at design through this lens.
+How can our designs benefit from us using a range of "marks" to judge our work, instead of just 100%?

+## Design isn't perfect

 Notes:

 * In the school system, a mark of 'A' means a percentage ranging from 80% to 100%.